Sam M. Mbulaiteye, M.D.

 Burkitt lymphoma (BL)

 A major focus of Dr. Mbulaiteye’s research is to characterize the epidemiology of Burkitt lymphoma (BL).
 In western countries, where BL occurs sporadically, Dr. Mbulaiteye has used registry-based datasets to investigate age-specific incidence rates for BL and adduce evidence for disease heterogeneity.
-The results from these studies suggest that that the etiology of sporadic BL may vary with age.
-In sub-Saharan Africa, where BL is the most common childhood tumor, Dr. Mbulaiteye seeks to quantify the association between markers of current or past malarial infection (parasite prevalence, load, and genotype, antibodies to malaria virulent antigens, and history of clinical malaria), and markers of Epstein-Barr virus (EBV) infection (antibodies or EBV variants) with BL.
-In addition, Dr. Mbulaiteye is investigating the role of systemic magnesium as a geographical co-factor associated with poor control of EBV and BL risk.
+The results from these studies suggest that the etiology of sporadic BL may vary with age.
+In sub-Saharan Africa, where BL is the most common childhood tumor, Dr. Mbulaiteye seeks to quantify the association between BL and serological or molecular markers of current or past malarial infection (parasite prevalence, load, and complexity of parasite genotypes, antibody arrays), and/or EBV infection measured by antibody arrays or EBV sequence variants.
+In addition, Dr. Mbulaiteye is investigating the role of metabolites to identify nutritional or geographical co-factors associated with BL risk.

 HIV/AIDS and Cancer